kunigami/kunigami.github.io/blog/_posts/2022-04-07-memory-management-choices-cpp.md

 ## Pass by Value vs by Reference

 In high-level languages like JavaScript and Python, variables containing primitive types are passed by value while other types are passed by reference.
-In C++ variables are always passed by value unless we pass pointers or references:
+In C++ variables are always passed by value unless we use pointers or references:

 {% highlight c++ %}
 struct C {}